ArunaStorage/documentation/docs/get_started/basic_usage/04_How-To-Project.md

 ## Delete Project

-API examples for deleting a Project.
+API examples of how to delete a Project.

 !!!
 Info